A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Discussion

 The deterministic PDE dynamics and the coupling process both reduce variability in the 25\% and the 100\% scenarios.
 In fact, the hybrid model introduces a different type of noise due to the abstraction and simplification of agent-level dynamics.
 Agent identifiers are lost in the PDE region, leading to mismatches when assigning states upon re-entry to the ABM.
 For instance, an agent may reappear earlier or later than expected, or with an incorrect health status.
 To mitigate this, we propose future improvements such as storing metadata when an agent transitions into the PDE domain -- including expected return time and current health status.
-Upon re-entry, this information could be used to assign a health state based on time spent in the PDE region and the transition dynamics from the compartment model (see Fig. \ref{fig:compartments_flow}).
+Upon re-entry, this information could be used to assign a health state based on time spent in the PDE region and the transition dynamics from the compartment model (see Fig.~\ref{fig:compartments_flow}).
 This strategy would help reduce artificial variance introduced by random reassignment.
 Additionally, stochasticity could be reintroduced into the PDE model itself -- for example, through noise terms in the compartment equations -- to better reflect variability in transitions.

-We used a 25\% sample of the full dataset, which is also employed for calibration and evaluation in existing studies \cite{Müller2020realistic,Muller2021ABM}.
-For readers interested in population sampling strategies, we refer to the general context of population sampling \cite{AHMED2024sampling, Ali2024Sampling} and in the context of mobility ABMs \cite{Bigi2024Synthetic, Çağlar2022Synthetic}.
+We used a 25\% sample of the full dataset, which is also employed for calibration and evaluation in existing studies~\cite{Muller2020realistic,Muller2021ABM}.
+For readers interested in population sampling strategies, we refer to the general context of population sampling~\cite{AHMED2024sampling, Ali2024Sampling} and in the context of mobility ABMs~\cite{Bigi2024Synthetic, Caglar2022Synthetic}.
+In scenarios where detailed mobility data such as mobile phone trajectories are not available, alternative approaches may be employed.
+For example, radiation-type models~\cite{Massimiliano2022Modeling} can estimate commuter flows and can be integrated into epidemic frameworks.
+However, due to their parameter-free structure, such models may have limited flexibility in capturing heterogeneous mobility patterns.